 Ok, let’s look at a specific example to show why this may be important.
 Let’s say that you’ve done a broadcast-quality recording of an event.
 The files resulting from this recording may be very large, since the bitrate of the video files may be in excess of 50 Mbps (megabits per second).

 At this bitrate, even an hour-long event can result in a very large file.
 Even at average internet speeds for users, someone with an internet speed double the average wouldn’t be able to stream that file smoothly.

 If your internet isn’t fast enough for the video you’re attempting to watch, the result is buffering and quality issues.
 These issues may also be caused by:

 Bitrate, video quality, and viewer experience

-To understand how transcoding works, we should understand video bitrate and how it relates to quality.
+To understand how cloud transcoding works, we should understand video bitrate and how it relates to quality.